TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

    recommend, though, to prepare all parameter coming from outside (settings, form input) before passing them on to the two other components Model and View.

-   </tip>In this chapter you've learned how to set the Objects of your domain
-   in motion and how to control the flow of a page visit.
+In this chapter you've learned how to set the Objects of your domain in motion and how to control the flow of a page visit.
 You now are able to realize the two components *Model* and
 *Controller* of the MVC paradigm inside your extension.
 In the following chapter, we will address the third component, the *View*.
 We'll present the substantial scope of the template engine Fluid.